AMReX-Astro/Castro/sphinx_docs/source/Verification.rst

 Our implementation of this problem follows that of :raw-latex:`\cite{swestymyra:2009}`.

-.. raw:: latex

-   \centering

 .. figure:: radiating_source.png
-   :alt: [fig:radsource] Castro solution for radiating source test problem.
-Heating and cooling solutions are shown as a function of time, compared to the analytic solution.
-The gray photon solver was used.
+   :alt: radiatin source
    :width: 5in

-   [fig:radsource] Castro solution for radiating source test problem.
+   Castro solution for radiating source test problem.
 Heating and cooling solutions are shown as a function of time, compared to the analytic solution.
 The gray photon solver was used.

 Radiating Sphere
 ----------------